Zen and Jazz

 In this modern world, due to budgets and time and travel restraints, it becomes harder and harder to get enough rehearsal time to know the music without thinking.
 To own it by reacting.
 It seems we are all in such a hurry to do all the things required in a modern life, that we have less time to bathe in the music.
 The artists who do that seldom get rewarded financially, and understand why.

 I think this is what Tony is talking about.
-True freedom is reached not by playing or improvising the music, or reading it on the page, but is by owning it to the point of being at one with the notes and the music.
+True freedom is reached not by playing or improvising the music, or reading it

 With Jazz, there is always the improvisation.
 But even in free improvisation, not based on a chord structure, the music must always be from the foundation of mastery, to let the music be the centerpiece, and not the performance, the performer, or the audience.